ggmolly/molly-cafe/README.md

 Sirius is a **very** basic object-oriented 2D rendering engine.
 It contains only the bare minimum to be able to render a 2D scene, with very basic physics, as always, I have a lot of ideas to improve it for future ideas.

+You can see the entire source code of the engine [here](front/src/sirius/)

 #### Features

 - [x] Static 2D rendering